Patrick-L-Taylor/Kaggle-Credit-Risk-Analysis-for-Loans/README.md

 ## **Datasets:**

-The dataset was sourced from Kaggle.
-It contains information on consumer defaults.
-There are eight feature columns and one column that signals if a default occurred or not.
-The features included are: Income, Work Experience, Education Level, Age of the Customers, Debt to Income Ratio, Credit to Debt ratio, Other debts & Address.
+The dataset was sourced from Kaggle and contains information on consumer defaults.
+It comprises eight feature columns and one column that indicates whether a default occurred.
+The features include: Income, Work Experience, Education Level, Age of the Customers, Debt to Income Ratio, Credit to Debt Ratio, Other Debts, and Address.

 ## **Models Tested:**